Modern Slavery Statement

 • We undertake site inspections and conduct audits of our suppliers and their premises to check for any indications of modern slavery or human trafficking.

-• Our supply chain is routinely analysed by our Quality & Compliance and Finance teams.
+• Our supply chain is routinely analysed and audited by our Quality & Compliance and Finance teams.

 • We promptly and thoroughly investigate any claims or indication that a supplier or contractor to COOMBES is engaging in slave labour or human trafficking or is otherwise not complying with our Code of Conduct.